vatesfr/xen-orchestra/packages/xo-server-test/README.md

 - You can run only tests related to changed files, and review the failed output by using: `> yarn test --watch`

+- ⚠ Warning: snapshots ⚠
+After each run of the tests, check that snapshots are not inadvertently modified.

 ## Contributions

 Contributions are *very* welcomed, either on the documentation or on